Knee Dislocation Specialist & Treatment in San Antonio

 • Individuals with ligamentous laxity or prior knee injuries are more susceptible to dislocations, pointing to the value of regular medical check-ups and preventive exercises.

-When examining your knee after a dislocation—especially following an accident or while playing sports—your doctor may use an X-ray or an MRI to assess structural damage.
+During your visit, our specialists will begin by examining your knee for signs of instability, swelling, or deformity.
+When examining your knee after a dislocation, especially following an accident or while playing sports, your physician may order an X-ray or an MRI to evaluate bone alignment and assess ligament damage following a knee dislocation.
 In severe cases, complications like compartment syndrome may occur, which require immediate medical attention.

 1. Non-Surgical Treatment: